JuliaAI/DecisionTree.jl/README.md

 Includes:
 * parallelized bagging (random forests)
 * cross validation (n-fold)
-* currently, only features of type float are supported
+* support for numerical features

 Note that regression is implied if labels/targets are of type float